mikeckennedy/markdown-subtemplate/README.md

 We often make a choice between data-driven server apps (typical Flask app), CMSes that let us edit content on the web such as WordPress, and even flat file systems like Pelican.

 These are presented as an either-or.
 You either get a full database driven app or you get a CMS, but not both.
-This project is meant to help add CMS like features to your data-driven web apps and even use static files.
+This project is meant to help add CMS like features to your data-driven web apps and even author them as static markdown files.

 Here's how it works: